gfreivasc/crane/README.md

 }
 ```

 Crane does not know from scratch that `HomeRoute` routes to `HomeFragment`.
-For that, we need a `RouteMap` which is a typealias for simply a regular `Map` that will wire the classes. (*This can be a bit of a hassle as the project scales, for that reason a Router is being created.*)
+For that, we need a `RouteMap` which is a typealias for simply a regular `Map` that will wire our routes to our fragments.

 ```kotlin
 // This would be placed in your bottom module, i.e. ":app" module